 “In order to become a skilled healthcare professional, students need to know how to properly conduct research,” said Diane Kearney, Lead Medical Librarian at MEC.
 “This new addition to the Camp Med experience allows campers to learn about basic search skills they can utilize throughout high school and college.”

-At Virginia Hospital Center, they will participate in a simulation in the pulmonary and cardiac catheterization labs, ER, pharmacy, radiology, rehabilitation and medical diagnostics areas; they will participate in a mock Operating Room and learn to use a stethoscope.
+While at Virginia Hospital Center, students rotated through the pulmonary and cardiac catheterization labs, ER, pharmacy, radiology, rehabilitation and medical diagnostics areas.

 Northern Virginia Community College is the largest institution of higher education in the Commonwealth of Virginia and one of America's largest community colleges.
 NOVA enrolls more than 75,000 students at its six campuses in Alexandria, Annandale, Loudoun, Manassas, Springfield and Woodbridge, and through the Extended Learning Institute.
 For more information about NOVA and its programs or services, call 703-323-3000 or visit the College's Web site, www.nvcc.edu.